AT&T Senior Plans: Phones and Discounts for Seniors

 Do both phone line users need to be over 55?

-For AT&T’s 55+ plan, only the account holder needs to be over the age of 55.
+With AT&T’s 55+m plan for seniors in Florida, only the account holder needs to be over the age of 55.
 The user of the other line can be younger.

 -